INA Vision and Mission

 In 1983, when the Fort Worth ISD established the Language Center program for middle and high school immigrant students, the developers considered the stand-alone Newcomer concept but discarded it, believing that isolationism and less-than-equal access to quality education might result.

-In 1993, however, when the Fort Worth ISD reviewed the Language Center program to determine improvements needed, planners again discussed the stand-alone Newcomer concept—this time being able to talk specifically about the ten-year implementation of the Language Center and about the patterns that had emerged during the time affecting the program quality.
+In 1993, however, when the Fort Worth ISD reviewed the Language Center program to determine the quality of the improvements needed,the planners again discussed the stand-alone Newcomer concept—this time being able to talk specifically about the ten-year implementation of the Language Center and about the patterns that had emerged during the time affecting the program quality.
 The concern that the 1983 planners had about isolationism and a stand-alone Newcomer was actually becoming a reality by 1993 for Language Centers.

 The conclusion drawn was that isolationism was not really a function of location; it could occur even when a program was situated in the heart of a host school.
 The important issue was what was occurring for students, not where.